User738git/GTKAero/README.md

 To merge the icon folders, copy the "Windows 7 Aero" folder and combine it with the aerothemeplasma's icon folder.

 **If the searchbar does not show properly:**\
-use https://gitgud.io/Pupilstudent32/aero-icons without merging anything.
+use https://gitgud.io/Pupilstudent32/aero-icons without merging anything.\
+Enable the icon theme in settings (called Aero-Icons).

 **If that did not specifically work:**\
 try to copy this image into ~/.local/share/icons/Windows 7 Aero/apps/24/:\